New York City scenic landmarks

-The New York City Landmarks Preservation Commission (LPC), which administers the city's Landmarks Preservation Law, has designated twelve scenic landmarks across three New York City boroughs as of 2024.
+The New York City Landmarks Preservation Commission (LPC), which administers the city's Landmarks Preservation Law, has designated twelve scenic landmarks across three New York City boroughs.
 The scenic landmarks include public parks, plazas, and parkways operated by the New York City government.
 The LPC's rules dictate that scenic-landmark status may be granted to sites with "special character or special historical or aesthetic interest or value" to New York City, New York state, or the U.S. Seven of the twelve scenic landmarks were designated in the 1970s.
-The borough of Manhattan has the most scenic landmarks (with seven), while Brooklyn has four scenic landmarks and the Bronx has one.
-The first landmark to be designated was Central Park in Manhattan, while the most recent (as of 2024) is Aqueduct Walk in the Bronx.
+The borough of Manhattan has the most scenic landmarks (with seven), Brooklyn has four scenic landmarks, and the Bronx has one.
+The first landmark to be designated was Central Park in Manhattan, and the most recent (as of 2024) is Aqueduct Walk in the Bronx.